danny-avila/LibreChat/documents/install/linux_install.md

 ## Update the app version

-If you update the chatgpt-clone project files, manually redo the npm ci and npm run backend steps.
+If you update the chatgpt-clone project files, manually redo the npm ci and npm run frontend steps.

 ##